Scott Sibley: Political career

 From 2004 to 2005, Sibley served in the Nevada State Assembly, representing District No. 22 of Clark County, being elected as a Republican with 55.68% of the vote.
 During his tenure he co-sponsored Assembly Bill 182, which allowed students to administer their own asthma medication as school.
 He also introduced a bill to require all public land in Nevada to be sold by auction if put up for sale.
 From 2010 to 2013, Sibley was a member of the Commission for Common-Interest Communities and Condominium Hotels of the State of Nevada, a position to which he was again appointed in 2016.
 He later also sat on the Green Ribbon Commission for marijuana business advisory as an at-large member in 2017.
 The panel will set policies regarding land use and licensing of retail marijuana establishments and recommend proposed changes to zoning and business license codes.

-Philanthropy

-Scott founded the Sibley Family Foundation in 2008 and has donated over $2.5 million to help serve Nevada and the Las Vegas community.
-The mission of the foundation is to call attention to, and fund the development of new research, treatments and medications addressing Alzheimer's disease; and to help support medical and educational initiatives and research of Alzheimer's disease, its treatment, and cure.
-The foundation has contributed to numerous organizations including the Clippers Foundation, UNLVINO, Power of Love, Keep Memory Alive, UNLV Foundation, Cleveland Clinic, One Drop and SafeNet.

-Sibley is also a member of the 1921 Society of the Cleveland Clinic, which honors those who have made donations of over $1,000,000.